codefellows/seattle-javascript-401d21/back-end/01-node-ecosystem/README.md

 ### Test-Driven Development
 * Read [A Gentle Intro to TDD in JS]
   * Read only part 1
-  * We'll be using a different framework (Mocha) than the one used in this article, but most of the concepts and principles are applicable to the framework we'll be using (Jest)
+  * We'll be using a different framework than the one used in this article, but most of the concepts and principles are applicable to the framework we'll be using (Jest)
 * Read [Getting Started with Jest](https://facebook.github.io/jest/docs/en/getting-started.html)
 * Skim [Expect Docs](https://facebook.github.io/jest/docs/en/expect.html)